learn-anything/learn-anything/readme.md

 - [Docs](#docs)
 - [Commands](#commands)

 Current tasks to do are in [GitHub issues](../../issues) (can [sort by priority](https://github.com/learn-anything/learn-anything.xyz/labels?q=priority)).
-Currently the issues are synced from [Linear](https://linear.app).
-In future [KusKus](https://github.com/kuskusapp/kuskus) will be used as the GitHub issues client instead.
+Currently the issues are synced from [Linear](https://linear.app) but will be using [KusKus](https://github.com/kuskusapp/kuskus) instead soon.

-Do join [Discord](https://discord.com/invite/bxtD8x6aNF) and ask questions.
 Any issues with setup or making your first feature or trying to fix a bug will be resolved asap.
 Same goes for discussing ideas on how to make the tool even better than it is now.

 ## File structure